box/brainy/docs/files/sysplugins%2Fsmarty_internal_templatebase.php.txt

                 }
             }
         }
-        // test if block methodes callable
+        // test if block methods callable
         if (!empty($block_methods)) {
             foreach ((array) $block_methods as $method) {
                 if (!is_callable(array($object_impl, $method))) {